top of page

 Taxpayers that are foreign citizens (“WNA”) or foreign taxpayers (“WPLN”) will be the subject of the imposition of Income Tax Art.
 26. The taxed object is the income received by taxpayers.

-What is considered as foreign taxpayer is a foreign citizen that lives within the Indonesian territory, for not more than 183 days in the span of 12 months.
+What considered as foreign taxpayer is foreign citizen that live within the Indonesian territory, for not more than 183 days in the span of 12 months.

 Below is the list of imposition provisions for Income Tax Art.
 26 on Freelancers: